nehalineogi/azure-cross-solution-network-architectures/apim/README.md

 ## Azure API Management (APIM) Architecture

 This architecture demonstrates the connectivity architecture and traffic flows to and from API Management (APIM).
 APIM can be deployed in various modes.
-The diagram shows APIM in internal mode with Application gateway and Custom DNS, APIM Self hosted gateway and APIM in External with direct access from the internet.
+The diagram shows APIM in internal mode with Application gateway and Custom DNS, APIM Self hosted gateway and APIM in External mode with direct access from the internet.
 Custom domain can be configured for all the three network models.

 ## Reference Architecture